-Unfortunately I didn’t realise we were about to land as I undid my seat belt sitting Ella on the chair.
-I was frantically searching my bags for any sign on my purse when suddenly boom… we’ve landed and as we did, Ella flew off her seat, landing in a heap in my lap.
+Unfortunately I didn’t realise until we were about to land so I undid my seat belt and propped Ella on the seat.
+I was frantically searching my bags for any sign of my purse when suddenly boom… we landed.
+I had a bulkhead seat and as we touched down, Ella flew off her seat landing in a heap in my lap.
 Oops!
 Just one hour into my journey as a solo parent and I had broken the number one rule of flying – always wear a seat belt!
-I had also unintentionally ensured that we would be neither eating or drinking during our three hour stopover!
+I had also unintentionally ensured that we would be neither eating nor drinking during our three-hour stopover!

 Remember the rules of flying

-So there we were, a three hour layover in Bangkok with nothing other than a banana and some toddler snacks that I’d packed for the long flight.
+So there we were, a three-hour layover in Bangkok with nothing other than a banana and some toddler snacks that I’d packed for the long flight.
 I frantically searched my bag and to my delight found a few coins.
 I bought a bottle of water for us to share and immediately headed to security feeling relieved.
 That didn’t last long however as I handed over my bottle of water to the security guard almost crying.
 What was wrong with me?
 I’d flown countless times before.
-I knew you couldn’t take liquids over 100mls through security!
+I knew you couldn’t take bottles of water through security!